whoswhip/whoswhip/README.md

 <h1 align="center"> Hey there! 👋</h1>
 <div align="center">
-My name is whoswhip, and here's some information about me!
+My name is whoswhip, and I like to code asp.net based websites, here's a bit more information about me!
 <!-- <h4 align="center">Projects</h3> --!>

 </div>